The conference

 Practical projects

-The conference places great emphasis on the practical implementation of ideas, which is why the session “Practical Projects” is dedicated to projects that have been carried out so far.
-Here, actors from all areas of the value chain share their experiences from field tests, practical projects and the commercial operation of bidirectional vehicles.
+The conference places great emphasis on the practical implementation of ideas, which is why the “Practical projects” session is dedicated to projects that have already been realised.
+Here, players from all areas of the value chain share their experiences from field tests, practical projects and the commercial operation of bidirectional vehicles.

 02